confluentinc/kafka-rest/docs/deployment.rst

 The CPU requirements for the REST proxy mirror those of normal clients: the major computational costs come from compression and serialization of messages.
 The REST proxy can process many requests concurrently and can take advantage of more cores if available.
-We recommend at least 16 cores, which is provides sufficient resources to handle HTTP requests in parallel and background threads for the producers and consumers.
+We recommend at least 16 cores, which provides sufficient resources to handle HTTP requests in parallel and background threads for the producers and consumers.
 However, this should be adjusted for your workload.
 Low throughput deployments may use fewer cores, while a proxy that runs many consumers should use more because each consumer has a dedicated thread.